-We are a friendly and supportive School, with exceptionally good pastoral care – in the NSS 2014, 93 per cent of students said they were able to contact staff when they needed to.
 Our curriculum is modern, integrated and well paced, and our location in east London means that you’ll serve a population of great diversity and encounter a wide range of disease, including some of the more unusual oral cancers.

 With around 70 students per year, we are still a relatively small dental school.
 Our size and location mean that there is a strong sense of community and that we are never short of patients.
 Dental students also have the opportunity to study at a variety of outreach clinics, gaining experience within different clinical settings.

 The Dental School contains a clinical skills laboratory, which closely simulates the real clinical experience and is an invaluable learning facility, helping new students prepare for patient care work.
 You will also be able to work in our fantastic new outreach clinics at Barkantine, near Canary Wharf, Southend-on-Sea and the newest clinic Sir Ludwig Guttmann centre in the Olympic park.